-This luxury boutique hotel is not only in the heart of historic downtown Tallahassee, but also has a friendly and attentive staff that is all about pampering its guests.
+The Governors Inn Hotel, a luxury boutique hotel, is not only in the heart of historic downtown Tallahassee, but also has a friendly and attentive staff that is all about pampering its guests.

 Tallahassee, Florida’s capital, is a stark contrast of young and old.
 Visitors will find both notable historic landmarks and bars full of hipsters.
 Conveniently located in the midst of it all is the Governors Inn Hotel.
 Literally steps away from great restaurants, museums, and Florida State University, the hotel offers its guests an ideal place to stay in downtown Tallahassee.